rdagumampan/yuniql/README.md

 <img align="center" src="https://github.com/rdagumampan/yuniql/raw/master/assets/wiki-evodb-01.png" width="700">

 ## Why yuniql?
-- **It's raw SQL.** Yuniql follows database-first approach to version your database.
+- **It's raw SQL.** Yuniql follows database-first approach in versioning your database.
 Versions are normal directories or folders.
 Scripts are series of plain old .sql files.
 No special tool or language required.
 - **It's .NET Core Native.** Released as a self-contained .NET Core 3.0 application.
 Yuniql doesn't require any dependencies or CLR installed on the developer machine or CI/CD server.
 For windows, `yuniql.exe` is ready-for-use on day 1.
 - **Bulk Import CSV.** Load up your master data and lookup tables from CSV files.
 A powerful feature when provisioning fresh developer databases or when taking large block of master data as part of a new version.
 - **DevOps Friendly.** Azure Pipeline Tasks available in the Market Place. `Use Yuniql` task acquires a specific version of the Yuniql. `Run Yuniql` task runs database migrations with Yuniql CLI using version acquired earlier.